foundry-rs/book/src/faq.md

 8 | import "../../../utils/cryptography/draft-EIP712.sol";
 ```

-This error happens when `solc` was able to resolve symlinked files, but they're outside of the Foundry workspace (`./contracts`).
+This error happens when `solc` was able to resolve symlinked files, but they're outside the Foundry workspace (`./contracts`).

-Adding `node_modules` to `allow_paths` in `foundry.toml` grants solc access to that directory and it will be able to read it:
+Adding `node_modules` to `allow_paths` in `foundry.toml` grants solc access to that directory, and it will be able to read it:

 ```toml
 # This translates to `solc --allow-paths ../node_modules`
 allow_paths = ["../node_modules"]
 ```

 Note that the path is relative to the Foundry workspace.
+See also [solc allowed-paths](https://docs.soliditylang.org/en/latest/path-resolution.html#allowed-paths)

 ### How to install from source?